Periodic Reporting for period 3 - SERPENTINE (Solar EneRgetic ParticlE aNalysis plaTform for the INner hEliosphere)

 T3: Produce and deliver high-level and multi-instrument datasets for SEPs and the necessary ancillary data.

 Another dataset comes from the STEREO mission with two spacecraft orbiting the Sun approximately at Earth’s distance but at different positions relative to the Earth.
-We analysed a sample of 33 events for which a comprehensive analysis of the solar eruption associated with the event was performed earlier.
-The earlier study showed a strong connection between energetic proton acceleration and properties of the coronal shock wave driven by the eruption.
-Our new study established a very similar connection between the shock and the energetic electrons — a major step forward in our understanding of the role of coronal shocks in the acceleration of electrons to the highest energies.
+We analyzed a comprehensive sample of events for which an analysis of the solar eruption associated with the event was performed earlier.
+Our study established a connection between the shock strength and the energetic electrons — a major step forward in our understanding of the role of coronal shocks in the acceleration of electrons to the highest energies and an answer to Q3.
+We also used the STEREO dataset to study shock acceleration of electrons in-situ and confirmed the role of the shocks in relativistic electron acceleration in several events.

-The project also produced and released its first analysis tools, e.g. the Solar-MACH tool (https://solar-mach.github.io/) which shows the configuration of the heliospheric spacecraft and planets in their orbits around the Sun at any given time.
-SERPENTINE also contributed new datasets to existing analysis platforms and provided access to the Helios catalogue through a prototype server operated at the University of Alcala and to be released to the public during the second year of the project.
+The project also produced and released several analysis tools, e.g. the Solar-MACH tool (https://solar-mach.github.io/) which shows the configuration of the heliospheric spacecraft and planets in their orbits around the Sun at any given time.
+Other tools gaining popularity, based on Jupyter Notebooks, provide easier access to data and time series analysis tools for the broad community, as well as tools for analyzing solar context observations, like CMEs and their shocks, ensuring the possibility of identification and characterization of events beyond the project aims and duration.
+SERPENTINE also contributed new datasets to existing analysis platforms and provided access to several catalogs of SEP events and shocks through a server operated at the University of Alcala.

-An important aspect of the project’s impact is the foundation it gives for the development of practical space weather applications.
-Solar radiation storms generated by the large gradual SEP events are one of the main deleterious aspects of space weather, capable of disrupting satellite services and even air traffic over polar areas.
-Europe has a vibrant community, including several enterprises, working on space weather prediction tools and that sector will appreciate the improved access to data generated by SERPENTINE.
+An important impact is the foundation the project gives for the development of space weather applications.
+SEP events are one of the main deleterious aspects of space weather, capable of disrupting satellite services and air traffic over polar areas.
+Europe has a vibrant application developer community, including several enterprises, working on space weather prediction tools and that sector will exploit the improved access to data generated by SERPENTINE.

-Other sectors that the project will cater to include the university education (production of new educational material on SEP events) and space agencies and policymakers that take decisions on future solar and heliospheric missions to be launched.
-The project will also make an effort to educate the general public on solar eruptions and their effects on the society.
-These efforts have already been started during the first year through events targeted to public and through postings in social media.
+Other sectors that the project will cater to include the university education and space agencies and policymakers that take decisions on future solar and heliospheric missions to be launched.
+The project will continue to make an effort to educate the general public on solar eruptions and their effects on society.
+These efforts have been done both through events and video material targeted to the public and through postings in social media.